 Atsko Silicone Water-Guard

-The Atsko Silicone Water-Guard is a great product that protects your tent from downpours as well as keeping it safe from the sun.
+The Atsko Water-Guard silicon waterproofing spray is a great product that protects your tent from downpours as well as keeping it safe from the sun.
 Yes, this is one of the only products on our list that offers sun protection as well as shielding you from the elements.
 It is water-based, so it’s environmentally-friendly, and it keeps the fabric completely protected but also breathable.
 You can enjoy your tent just a few minutes after applying this product.

 It can be a little bit difficult to apply.
 It doesn’t go on wholly hassle-free, and the spray function can jam up a little bit.
 You will need to exercise patience and a steady hand while you are applying this product.
 Otherwise, you might find that whole sections are left unprotected and that you aren’t safe from the rain at all.
 Additionally, it has been reported that this product has a bit of an unpleasant smell immediately after application.
 If you want to avoid the smell, make sure that you do your waterproofing in a large, open area to protect yourself.